Sony has announced its latest full-frame mirrorless offering, the Alpha 1.

 Finally, there’s the video capabilities.
 The a1 can record at 8K/30p, as well as 4K/120p; the former capability is what puts the camera above the Sony a7S, at least in terms of raw recording power.
 While 8K is likely overkill for casual videographers, I can highly recommend the a1 for serious videographers and true hybrid video/stills shooters.

 Of course, you should also consider the price: $6499.99.
-In other words, the a1 costs more than the Nikon Z7 II, more than the Canon EOS R5, more than the Sony a9 II, and more than every other full-frame mirrorless camera on the market.
+In other words, the a1 costs more than the Canon EOS R5, more than the Sony a9 II, and more than every other full-frame mirrorless camera on the market., more than the

 But the a1 really is one heck of a camera, and those who can afford it are bound to be impressed (to say the least!).